Table of contents

 Although symptoms start in childhood and are often diagnosed then, the disorder continues into adulthood, and sometimes a diagnosis is not made until that time.
 Symptoms usually lessen with age, but they may still interfere with daily life.
 In adults with attention deficit hyperactivity disorder, the main features of ADHD may include difficulty paying attention, impulsiveness, and restlessness.
 Symptoms can range from mild to severe.

-Approximately 75% of people living with ADHD have another mental disorder, and 60% have multiple concomitant mental disorders.
-Depression is at least five times more common in adolescents with ADHD than in adolescents without.
+Approximately 75% of people living with ADHD have another mental disorder, and 60% have multiple comorbid mental disorders.
+Depression is at least five times more common in adolescents with ADHD.
 When depression as a concomitant disorder does not begin until several years after the onset of ADHD, it is assumed to be at least partly a consequence of the particular stresses of ADHD.
 Anxiety disorders, sleep disorders, and obsessive-compulsive disorder are also common diseases that often occur at the same time as ADHD.

 Causes (Part 6 of Is ADHD genetic?)